 But, that doesn’t even come close to the damage drugs would do if they were freely available OTC.
 Take glycolic acid, for example.
 It exfoliates skin, which basically means removing a whole layer of skin cells.

-But, what about cosmeceuticals?
+But, where does that leave cosmeceuticals?
 They contain biologically active ingredients, like drugs, but you can freely buy them in shops, like cosmetics.
-That’s because, technically, they’re not drugs.

 2. Drugs Undergo Rigorous Tests, Cosmeceuticals Don’t

 Because drugs can affect the function of the body, we need to make REALLY sure they won’t do any serious damage.
 Like, you know, cause cancer or something.